GenAIG/DeepAgents/README.md

 The Orchestrator:

-* Creates a plan
+- Creates a plan
-* Breaks tasks into smaller tasks
+- Breaks tasks into smaller tasks
-* Delegates work to sub-agents
+- Delegates work to sub-agents
-* Collects outputs
+- Collects outputs
-* Generates the final response
+- Generates the final response

 ---

-## Sub Agents
+# Sub Agents

 Each sub-agent is designed for a specific purpose.

-### Components of a Sub-Agent
+## Components of a Sub-Agent

-#### Instructions
+### Instructions

-Define what the agent should do.

-Example:

 ```text
 Hotel Agent: